 You are also required to commit and push your work, and the assignments contain instructions for doing that reliably.

 Asking a TA to demo your work outside of the allowable places or times puts both of your academic careers in jeopardy.
 Don't do it!.

 - Credit given or received for work outside of those boundaries is a violation of our community standards.

 - TAs or students engaging in such activities will be prosecuted.

 Your semester score is computed as the following weighted average:

 |Best 3 out of 4 Exams||30%|

-yourself, in particular your WUSTL key, must be correct or the quiz will not be counted.
+We use Google Docs to administer quizzes.
+The information you supply about yourself, in particular your WUSTL key, must be correct or the quiz will not be counted.